SilkRose/Pony/stories/shower-coffee/shower-coffee.md

 Rainbow asks, "Should I try it?"

-Twilight once again addressed each pony.
+Twilight once again addresses each pony.

 Rarity.
 "It just does, I don't know exactly why.
 I think it's probably from the temperature of the shower water."